Hooker’s Lips Facts

 - Sadly, the fascinating Hooker’s Lips has become highly endangered.
 It was moderately rare, to begin with.
 Now, its numbers and range have both been severely diminished by climate change and habitat loss.

 Firstly, though the Hooker’s Lips plant technically must be called a tree, it forms a rather diminutive one.
 This holds true due to the fact that this most unusual species rarely exceeds 10 ft (3 m) in height.

 Further, the trunk grows comparatively thin.
 As a result, it often becomes bent slightly from the weight of the foliage.
 Likewise, the leaves of the species also grow comparatively long and thick in design.

 The most noteworthy feature of the tree consists, obviously, of the bright red lip-like structure.
 These actually consist of bracts that form temporarily, prior to the appearance of the flowers.

 Additionally, the unique shape favors the hummingbirds that serves as its primary pollinator.
 While the bracts present as red, the flowers show a bright white in color.
 This further adds to the attraction for pollination.

-Due to the range in which it developed, the trees bloom from December to March.
+Due to the range in which the Hooker’s Lips developed, the trees bloom from December to March.
 The flowers also become quite aromatic in nature.
 The berries that appear after the flowers stay small and dark blue or black.